spencer-t-york/Memory-Address-Translation-Project/README.md

 ### LRU Policy
 - We are using the stack implementation of the LRU policy
     - Using an array so the last element is easier/faster to access
-    - When a page number is accessed (whether it is currently in the stack or note, it is moved to the top of the stack.
+    - When a page number is accessed (whether it is currently in the stack or not, it is moved to the top of the stack.
     - At any point, the least recently used page number is at the bottom of the stack.
 This element will be replaced